gobo-eiffel/gobo/Readme.txt

 will need to bootstrap it.
 Please read $GOBO/work/bootstrap/Readme.txt.

-The supported Eiffel compilers, in alphabetical order, are: Gobo Eiffel Compiler (gec) 3.8, ISE Eiffel 5.7.64493, 6.0.6.9618, 6.1.7.1477 and 6.2.7.3306 (Classic and .NET).
+The supported Eiffel compilers, in alphabetical order, are: Gobo Eiffel Compiler (gec) 3.9, ISE Eiffel 6.2.7.3753 (Classic and .NET).
 For more details about the supported Eiffel compilers, please see the file "Release_notes.txt".
 This software might work with other Eiffel compilers and/or other compiler versions, however no test has been done.
 To have a better understanding of the way this software has been designed and implemented, you can also have a look at "$GOBO/doc/portability".

 In this distribution: